ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    HOSTNAME_COS=s3.direct.us-south.cloud-object-storage.appdomain.cloud
    PORT_POSTGRESQL=32525
    ```
 1. You can now ssh into each of the instances following different paths including jumping through the VPN.
-If the ssh key is not the default for ssh try the -I PATH_TO_PRIVATE_KEY_FILE option or see the ssh reference manual for more help.
+If the SSH key is not the default for ssh try the -I PATH_TO_PRIVATE_KEY_FILE option or see the ssh reference manual for more help.
 The diagram shows the communication paths exercised by the steps.

 ![Architecture](images/solution46-vpc-vpn/vpc-site2site-vpn-verifyconnectivity.png){: class="center"}
 {: style="text-align: center;"}